oktadev/okta-blog/_source/_posts/2021-06-23-okta-oso-fastapi-sqlalchemy.md

 ### Deal with List Endpoints

 `oso.is_allowed()` worked perfectly for securing the `create()` endpoint, but it's not the best tool for the job when it comes to securing `index()`.
-The difference is that `create()` operates over a single record while `index()` operates over a potentially very large collection.
+The difference is that `create()` operates over a single record, while `index()` operates over a potentially very large collection.
 If performance weren't an issue, we could load the collection from the database and iterate over it, calling `oso.is_allowed()` on every record to filter out unauthorized entries.
 However, we all know that Zoomers lose interest and click away from your website if it takes longer than a few Planck time units to load, so we need a better solution.

 And now, presenting... a better solution.
 Data filtering!
 The cure to all of life's performance issues.

 The `sqlalchemy-oso` library is built on top of Oso's data filtering feature.
 In a nutshell, the logic engine at the core of the Oso library can turn your authorization policy into a set of constraints similar to the `WHERE` clauses used to filter records when querying a relational database.
 The `sqlalchemy-oso` library then applies those constraints directly to your app's SQLAlchemy queries.
-In this way, only authorized records are loaded from the database in an efficient database operation instead of loading all records and then iterating over the collection to determine the authorized subset.
+In this way, only authorized records are loaded from the database in an efficient operation instead of loading all records and then iterating over the collection to determine the authorized subset.

 Without further ado, let's wire up our app so that we can efficiently filter some bears.